cicalese/docker-wikifarm/README.md

 1. Run the create_wiki.sh script from the scripts directory.
 It takes one parameter: the name of the wiki.
 (Note that if you have just built the wiki farm, you will need to wait a few minutes to let the database come up before creating a wiki.)
-2. Copy the logo file (logo.png) into the instance branding directory at `instances/<wiki name>/branding`.
+1. Copy your logo file (logo.png) into the instance branding directory at `instances/<wiki name>/branding`.
+1. Copy your favicon file (favicon.ico) into the instance branding directory at `instances/<wiki name>/branding` or use the mk-favicon.sh script to generate a favicon.ico file from your logo.png file.
+The latter takes one parameter: the name of the wiki.
-3. Create a LocalSettings.php file in the `instances/<wiki name>` directory to configure the wiki instance.
+1. Create a LocalSettings.php file in the `instances/<wiki name>` directory to configure the wiki instance.